Go To Philanthropic Group Home Page HOME | SEARCH | EMAIL US

 • Evaluating Impact: Conversations Between Foundations and Grantees.
 This interview with Paula Hewitt Amram of Open Road and Barbara Greenberg of the Levitt Foundation describes the evaluation process used to measure the success of Open Road's youth development programs.
 From the New York Regional Association of Grantmakers April 2008 publication on environmental grantmaking, entitled "NYRAG Memo"

 • How to Create Your Own Grantmaking Focus.
-This outline describes a process used by many funders to reach concensus on a new grantmaking focus.
+This outline describes a process used by many funders to reach consensus on a new grantmaking focus.
 Presented on June 28, 2007 for The Funders Network of the Mid-Hudson Valley, and on December 7 2006 for the Family Foundation Trustees Peer Network of the New York Regional Association of Grantmakers.

 • Funding Across the Lifespan, by Barbara R. Greenberg and Jan Schwarz.
 This briefing for locally-focused funders describes new approaches for incorporating older adults into grantmaking strategies for children and families, education, health, arts and culture, neighborhoods, and environment.